circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Installing additional Ruby versions
 {: #installing-additional-ruby-versions }

+**Note:** Installing additional Ruby versions consumes a lot of job time.
+We only recommend doing this if you must use a specific version that is not installed in the image by default.

 To run a job with a version of Ruby that is not pre-installed, you must install the required version of Ruby.
 We use the [ruby-install](https://github.com/postmodern/ruby-install) tool to install the required version.
 After the install is complete, you can select it using the appropriate technique above.